MYOILY/MYOILY/README.md

 🔹 Software Modelling and Design

-🔹 Testing and debugging Techniques
+🔹 Testing and Debugging Techniques

 🔹 Database and SQL